-When assessing whether a violation penalty should be imposed, cf. NSTA Section 21-14, Finanstilsynet believes that the size of the trade and the degree of negligence indicate that a violation penalty is a proportionate and adequate response.
-Emphasis has also been placed on the fact that an illegal act was carried out at the same time as the vast majority of other investors loyally aligned themselves so that the newly issued shares could not be traded until they were registered in the Register of Business Enterprises.
-Such behavior is likely to undermine confidence in the integrity of the securities markets.
-In this context, the Finanstilsynet refers to the purpose of the Act to facilitate safe, orderly and efficient trading in financial instruments and investor protection, cf. NSTA section 1-1.
+Finanstilsynet does not agree with Orca that the violation of SSR constituted only a "formal breach".
+In general, short selling outside the scope of SSR Article 12 is illegal as such activities represent a possible risk of non-settlement.
+In addition to the size of the trade and the degree of negligence on Orca's part, Finanstilsynet has put emphasis on the fact that an illegal act was carried out by a limited number of investors at the same time as the vast majority of other investors in the private placement loyally aligned themselves with so that the newly issued shares could not be traded until they were registered in the Register of Business Enterprises.
+Such behaviour is likely to undermine confidence in the integrity of the securities markets.
+In this context, Finanstilsynet refers to the purpose of the NSTA to facilitate safe, orderly and efficient trading in financial instruments and investor protection, cf. NSTA section 1-1.

 It cannot be considered disproportionate that a violation penalty is imposed in this case.
-Finanstilsynet's preliminary assessment is therefore that a violation penalty should be imposed.
+Finanstilsynet's assessment is therefore that a violation penalty should be imposed.